 This is similar to, but not the same as contract manufacturing or subcontract manufacturing, a solution requiring far less involvement by the foreign firm.
 US companies or companies from other countries need not acquire a maquiladora plant and begin managing these Mexican workers, as convenient as this option may be.
 Contract manufacturing in Mexico is an even more convenient solution, allowing these firms to place a manufacturing order with another firm with a plant in Mexico.

-This option is becoming quite popular for US firms, and contract manufacturing in Mexico is growing.
+This option is becoming quite popular for US firms, and contract manufacturing Mexico is growing.
 Employment numbers, output levels, and orders placed are rising.
 But contract manufacturing isn’t necessarily for everyone.

-Is Contract Manufacturing in Mexico Right for You?
+Is Contract Manufacturing Mexico Right for You?

 The maquiladora system is also growing, and for good reason.
 For many companies, owning or leasing a manufacturing plant in Mexico works.
 But for many others, a subcontracting option makes more sense.
 So how do you know which is best for your operation?

-The Benefits of Mexican Contract Manufacturing
+The Benefits of Contract Manufacturing Mexico

 - While Chinese labor is on the rise, the cost of Mexican labor is stable and low.

 - Companies need not understand the local import/export regulations and labor laws.
 Each contract manufacturer handles all these for you.